untoldgarden/meadow-manual/map-marker.md

 1. Follow step 1-3 in the previous section.
 2. Import your 3D model.
 3. Drag it to the scene as a child of the empty GameObject.
 4. Position and scale it as you want it to appear on the map.
 Don't make it too big or too small.
 A good size is between 1 and 2 meters.
+5. Get creative and add in any fun animations, reflections, or particle effects you'd like!
+Bear in mind if you are using a particle effect, the scaling mode must be set to hierarchy to work properly.
-5. Assign the tag `MapMarker` to your empty GameObject.
+6. Assign the tag `MapMarker` to your empty GameObject.
 This is for the system to know that this is the prefab that should be used as the marker.
-6. Follow step 9-11 in the previous section.
+7. Follow step 9-11 in the previous section.